-The Julius Wolff Institut was instrumental for the development and establishment of several research networks.
-Beside basic research, these networks join also translation reserach activities for the clinical practice.
-The networks focus their reserach activities on
+The JWI was instrumental for the development and establishment of several research networks.
+Beside basic research, these networks join also translation research activities for the clinical practice.
+The networks focus their research activities on

 - Musculoskeletal Disease and Disorders

 You are here:

 DFG Collaborative Research Centre - Directed Cellular Self‐Organisation to Advance Bone Regeneration

 This Collaborative Research Centre aims to unravel the basic mechanisms that differentiate between success and failure in regeneration of musculoskeletal tissue using bone healing as a role model.
 Bone represents one of the very few tissues in the body that has an intrinsic capability of scar free healing. bone acts at the interface between mechanical stability and the immuneand metabolic balance from the molecular to the tissue level.

 DFG Research Unit - The Dynamics of the Spine

 From the snapshot to the dynamic image of the spine

 Lower back pain is one of the most common diseases of the musculoskeletal system.
 It is therefore of great medical, social and not least economic importance.
 The research unit aims to gain fundamental new insights into how back pain develops in order to improve diagnosis and therapy.